 To rename or change the colour of a label, hover your mouse over the title of the label in the label list.

 To delete a label, click on the same pen icon as you would to edit it.

 When the edit popup appears click the trash icon to delete the label.

 You have the option to lock down the editing of files to Administrators and Workspace Owners only.
 This is an account-wide setting, which can only be enabled by an Administrator and restricts the editing of labels for both files and tasks, across all workspaces.

-To enable the restriction, navigate to Settings>Options and scroll down the page to the 'Labels options' section and check the option to enable the restriction.
+To apply the restriction, navigate to Settings>Advanced options, scroll to the 'Labels' section and check the box for 'Only allow Workspace Owners to create label'.